ResearchDataCom/good-devops-practice/docs/index.md

 ## Audience

-> Members of the RDCT Engineering team **SHALL** follow these
-> standards and practices as they develop and operate accredited,
-> validated systems for government, for research and education, and
-> for commerce.

-This is not limited to pure software development activites and can include, for example, documentation and systems integrations.
-This also includes company (internal) projects, which act as both on-the-job DevOps training and process quality control.
+Members of the RDCT Engineering team follow these standards and practices as they develop and operate accredited, validated systems for government, for research and education, and for commerce.
+This is not limited to pure software development activites and can include, for example, documentation or system integrations.
+This also includes company (internal) projects, which act as both on-the-job DevOps training activities and process quality controls.

 ## Authoring